 - Monday Noon Series

-- This free cultural series presents interdisciplinary lectures and performances by artists, dancers, musicians, historian, fiction writers, social and political analysts, and cultural leaders.
+- This free cultural series presents interdisciplinary talks and performances by artists, dancers, musicians, historian, fiction writers, social and cultural leaders.
 No registration is required.
 Light refreshments are served.
+Join us starting in September for the Fall Season of the Monday Noon Series.

-Center for the Humanities sponsors Theory and Society, a refereed, interdisciplinary journal of social theory and practices, published by Springer in The Netherlands.
-Considered by many the premier journal of social theory, Theory and Society is subscribed to by major research libraries around the world.
+Center for the Humanities sponsors Theory and Society, a peer-reviewed, interdisciplinary journal of social theory and practices, published by Springer in The Netherlands.
+Considered by many the premier journal of social theory in English, Theory and Society is subscribed to by most major research libraries around the world.
 The journal has published 6 issues a year for over 4 decades.
-The T&S Editors and authors are distinguished scholars with international reputations in Sociology, History, Anthropology, Art History, Political Science, Communication, Organizational Analysis, and Gender Studies at numerous universities.
+The T&S Editors and authors are distinguished scholars with international reputations in Sociology, History, Anthropology, Political Science, Communication, Organizational Analysis, Criminology, and Gender Studies at numerous universities.

 Karen Lucas, associate director of the Center, has served as managing editor and corresponding editor for Theory and Society since 1982.
-The St. Louis T&S Editorial Associates are a group of faculty from UMSL, Webster, University of MO Columbia, and St. Louis University who are specialists in social science research and social theory in an interdisciplinary context.
+The St. Louis T&S Editorial Associates are a group of faculty from UMSL, Webster, University of MO Columbia, and St. Louis University who specialize in social science research and social theory.
 The editorial associates meet for lively discussions of current topics.
 The associates praise the group as an opportunity for scholarly interactions with colleagues from other disciplines and universities.
 The Center for the Humanities is pleased to enhance faculty opportunities and the university's scholarly reputation by providing the journal a home.

 Faculty Advisory Board

 - Rita Csapo-Sweet, Theater, Dance & Media Studies Dept.

-- Kathleen Nigro, Program Advisor, English & Gender Studies
+- Kathleen Nigro, Program Director, Gender Studies Program; English Dept.

 - Frank Grady, English Dept.

 - John Hoover, Director, St. Louis Mercantile Library

 - Min Soo Kang, History Dept., College of Arts & Sciences

 - Terry Suhre, Director, Gallery 210